 One of the foremost rapid players of the age, Ivanchuk has won the World Blitz Cup (2007), the Tal Memorial (Blitz) (2008), the Amber Tournament (Rapid) (2010) (with Carlsen) – also joint 1st with Carlsen overall in Amber 2010; a 3 way tie for first at Keres Memorial Rapid (2006) with Rustam Kasimdzhanov and Anatoly Karpov.
 In rapid match play he defeated David Navara by 5.5-2.5 (+4 -1 =3) in the Cez Trophy (2009) and Peter Leko in Ivanchuk - Leko Rapid Match (2007) by 7.5-6.5 (+3 -2 =9).
 Ivanchuk immediately followed up his Olympiad triumph in 2010 by winning the final of the 9th Cap d'Agde in France when he defeated Hikaru Nakamura in the final.
 At the Bazna King's Tournament (2011), he scored 4/10 but won the Latvian Railway Rapid (2014), spreadeagling the field with an amazing 13/14, 3 points clear of runner-up Vladimir Malakhov.

 Ivanchuk has played in fourteen Olympiads up to and including Chess Olympiad (2014), and won four team gold medals: in 1988 and 1990 playing for the Soviet Union, and in 2004 and 2010, playing for Ukraine.
-In the 2010 event, he also won top board gold, scoring 8/10 with a 2890 rating performance, while in 2012 he helped his team to a bronze medal.
+In the 2010 event, he also won individual gold for the top boar, scoring 8/10 with a 2890 rating performance, while in 2012 he helped his team to a bronze medal.
 He has played in six World Team Championships starting in 1989 and most recently in the FIDE World Team Championship (2013).
 In total, he has scored 3 individual golds, 1 individual silver and 1 individual bronze, as well as helping his team to 2 golds, a silver and 2 bronzes.
 His first effort in the World Team Championships was as part of the Soviet team in 1989, but subsequently he has played for Ukraine.

 Ivanchuk's entry to the World Championship cycle began in grand style when he came equal first with Boris Gelfand, scoring 9/13 at the 1990 Manila Interzonal, a half point ahead of equal third placed Anand and Nigel Short, and qualified for the Candidates cycle.
 He decisively won the first match, a best-of-eight, against Leonid Yudasin by 4.5-0.5, but lost the second match to Artur Yusupov in the tiebreaker games, 1.5-0.5, after drawing the main match 4-4.
 Then came the split between FIDE and the Kasparov-led PCA.
 His next attempt was at the Biel Interzonal (he did not compete in the PCA cycle) where he scored 8/13 to place =10th with five others; unfortunately for him, the only player from this group to qualify for the Candidates was Anand, who came 10th on count back, Ivanchuk coming 14th.